jupegarnica/tepi/vscode-extension/README.md

 - ⏱   Set a timeout for each test or globally in milliseconds.
 After the timeout, the test will fail.
 - 🚨  Stop running tests after the first failure.
 - 🔋  Use env files to load environment variables
-- 😎  Fully featured and colorful display modes. (none, minimal, default, full and tap)
+- 😎  Fully featured and colorful display modes. (none, minimal, default, truncate, full, verbose, tap and dots)
 - 👁   Watch files for changes and rerun tests.
 - 🍯  Standard Response and Request with a automatic getBody()